 Keep in mind that the performance impacts mentioned above are based on a healthy, regular cycle.
 Not all of us experience good hormonal health and balance.
 Environmental stressors, your diet, and your emotional well-being can have significant short and long-term impacts on your hormonal balance.
 And hormonal contraception?
 That is a whole other story…

 Historically the impact of our sex hormones on our global performance has been downplayed.
 Culturally, it means that women are often left feeling isolated with their symptoms, unaware of how their hormones impact their performance and not knowing what on earth is going on with their bodies.

 There may be a perfect biological explanation for why some days you are just feeling too chicken to surf.

-The best way for a female to train and surf is in a way that appreciates and respects her ebbs and flows.
-Each female is different, and our journey is one of continuous fluctuation.
+The best way for a woman to train and surf is in a way that appreciates and respects her ebbs and flows.
+Each one is different, and our journey is one of continuous fluctuation.
 However, we can achieve an empowering level of autonomy with our performance, despite hormonal fluctuations.
 It requires clever training, appropriate nutrition, stress management strategies and an understanding of ourselves as women.

 As I tell my female surfing clients, you are capable far beyond what you think.